Preeti86/WP-Data-Retriever/README.md

 2) In order to use the information, this plugin uses shortcode[ckan_articles num_articles=2 display_images = 'off']

-3) The shortcode has parameters like category, organisation & format

-4) Widgets - basically expose the functionality of the shortcode for easy integration on WordPress site layout
+3) Widgets - basically expose the functionality of the shortcode for easy integration on WordPress site layout

 5) User can find out the plugin settings under the main settings menu, User need to get thier API key and the endpoint from thier ckan site.